 Blending elements of fantasy and scifi in a modern-world setting, the first novel in this new young adult series by Matthew Laurence is perfect for fans of Buffy the Vampire Slayer.

-In this bold and brilliantly inspiring book, Lauren Sharkey profiles the powerful stories and achievements of 52 young campaigners, who are working to improve the lives of people across the globe.
-Some are active in feminist issues like period poverty or political problems such as police brutality and LGBT+ rights; while others are working in science, conservation and diversity.
-Yet whether it be Twitter campaigns or life-saving apps, their great ideas are all changing the world as we know it.
+In this bold and brilliantly inspiring book, Lauren Sharkey profiles the powerful stories and achievements of 52 young campaigners who are working to improve the lives of people across the globe.
+Some are active in feminist issues like period poverty or political problems such as police brutality and LGBT+ rights, while others are working in science, conservation, and diversity.
+Whether they be Twitter campaigns or life-saving apps, their great ideas are all changing the world as we know it.

 Illustrated by Manjit Thapp, this is a must-have for young women who would like to dare to make a difference and become empowered to be the change.